 Students can also use Student Services as a drop in for when they need immediate support.
 Our Student Services staff are available to offer general listening support and can signpost students to further help and assistance.

-Whilst students have academic tutorials scheduled into curriculum time, they can also book additional academic tutorials and pastoral tutorials with almost any NSCD staff member through Student Services.
+Whilst students have academic tutorials scheduled into curriculum time, they can also book additional academic tutorials and pastoral tutorials with almost any NSCD staff member through Moodle the Virtual Learning Environment.
 This allows students time with any member of staff they wish rather than being restricted to one personal tutor.

 All students entering a course at NSCD will be assessed for dyslexia and dyspraxia to identify those who may require support to gain equal access to the curriculum; this can be through one-to-one or group sessions.

 Applicants are encouraged to disclose a disability to the staff at NSCD from the point of application.
 If you have any questions or concerns that you would like to discuss before you apply you can contact the School.
 Any information that you do raise will be treated in confidence and will only be discussed with other members of staff with your permission.

 If you are offered a place at Northern School of Contemporary Dance we can also help you apply for the Disabled Students Allowance (DSA), where appropriate, and help you arrange any specialist support you may be entitled to.
 This can help cover the cost of specialist equipment necessary for your studies, including software and study skills tuition.
 Unlike a student loan DSA does not have to be repaid.
 Applications are made through your awarding body, for example Student Finance England.
 In order to apply for DSA the awarding body will require evidence of any impairment or disability.

 Non-Medical Helper rates are available to view here: NMH Rates 2022/23